UBC-MOAD/docs/xios-2.rst

 .. _XIOS: http://forge.ipsl.jussieu.fr/ioserver/wiki

 XIOS operates as a server process that multiple NEMO calculation processes communicate with to write results to netCDF files.
 XIOS buffers the output from NEMO in memory while the much slower process of writing to disk happens.
 That means that the NEMO processes can do calculations almost continuously without having to periodically pause to write results to disk.

 In many cases,
-especially on the ComputeCanada HPC clusters with large memory per node, it is possible to configure NEMO runs with tens to a hundred or more processors to use a single XIOS process.
+especially on the Alliance HPC clusters with large memory per node, it is possible to configure NEMO runs with tens to a hundred or more processors to use a single XIOS process.
 The XIOS process must be started in the same :command:`mpirun` command as NEMO.
 Fortunately,
-the :ref:`nemocmd:NEMO-CommandProcessor` and :ref:`salishseacmd:SalishSeaCmdProcessor` tools take care of doing that for you.
+the :ref:`nemocmd:NEMO-CommandProcessor` and :ref:`salishseacmd:SalishSeaCmdProcessor` tools
+take care of doing that for you.

 .. _GettingXIOS-2: